Kembali ke Halaman Spesies

 • Predators explain why the principle matters.

-Habitat: Wet meadows, marsh edges, stream banks, and saturated tunnels fit Touch Map because darkness and mud reward tactile sensing.
+Habitat: Native range keys: north_america.
+Wet meadows, marsh edges, stream banks, and saturated tunnels fit Touch Map because darkness and mud reward tactile sensing.

-Native range: Wet meadows, marsh edges, stream banks, and saturated tunnels fit Touch Map because darkness and mud reward tactile sensing.
+Native range: Native range keys: north_america.
+Wet meadows, marsh edges, stream banks, and saturated tunnels fit Touch Map because darkness and mud reward tactile sensing.

 To find Star-nosed Mole in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside wet meadows, marsh edges, stream banks, and saturated tunnels fit Touch Map because darkness and mud reward tactile sensing. than by covering too much ground.
+You usually do better by working one good piece of habitat inside native range keys: north_america.
+Wet meadows, marsh edges, stream banks, and saturated tunnels fit Touch Map because darkness and mud reward tactile sensing. than by covering too much ground.

 • Quiet marsh edges, reedbeds, river bends, or shallow wetland margins